 b.
 The project site is rated as having a low risk for soil erosion (USDA SCS Maps) when cultivated or cleared of vegetation.
 As such, there remains a potential for water and wind erosion during construction.
 The proposed project would be required, under the provisions of the Lancaster Municipal Code (LMC) Chapter 8.16, to adequately wet or seal the soil to prevent wind erosion.
-Additionally, the mitigation measures listed below is required to control dust/wind erosion.
-With implementation of the mitigation measures, impacts would be less than significant.
+Additionally, the following mitigation measure shall be required to control dust/wind erosion.